emman123667/student-manager-system-python-cs50p/README.md

 Here are some of the features that can be added to the student management system to improve it further:
 * **Graphical User Interface (GUI)** - Instead of having the program run on the terminal, we can use libraries like Tkinter or PyQt to make the program easy to use and interact with
 * **Web technologies** - The program can also be run as a website using web frameworks like Flask and languages like HTML, CSS and JavaScript.
 Also great for building a GUI
-* **Classes** - Users can create classes where students can be added.
+* **Classes** - Users can create classes where students can be added and grouped.
 To add on to this further, users can also assign grades to students for each class they take
 * **Progress system** - Progress of students for each week, term or semester can be saved and then displayed in the form of a graph so they can be viewed.
 Best added with a GUI.
 * **More advanced grading system** - The program can be configured so that grades are automatically given based on percentage of marks received.
+(THIS IS ADDED IN THIS NEW VERSION)

 ## Acknowledgements